-When a student has completed in excess of 5% of the course of instruction The School may retain the application registration fee but shall refund a part of the tuition and other instructional charges in accordance with whichever of the following applies:
+When a student has completed in excess of 5% of the course of instruction, The School may retain the application registration fee but shall refund a part of the tuition and other instructional charges in accordance with whichever of the following applies:

-- After 5% of the course of instruction, but within the first 4 weeks of classes, The School shall refund at least 80% of the tuition; - During the first 25% of the course, The School shall refund at least 55% of the tuition; - $\bullet$ $\,$ During the second 25% of the course, The School shall refund at least 30% of the tuition; - In cases of withdrawal after 50% of the course, The School may commit the student to the remaining obligation of tuition
+- 1. After 5% of the course of instruction, The School shall refund at least 55% of the tuition; - 2.
+During the second 25% of the course.
+The School shall refund at least 30% of the tuition; - 3.
+In cases of withdrawal after 50% of the course, The School may commit the student to the remaining obligation of tuition.